Does Trazodone Count As A Controlled Substance?

 What Other Treatment Options Would Trazodone Work With?

-Besides trazodone, major depressive disorder has other treatment options.
-Think of medication like a single tool in a toolbox.
+Besides trazodone, the major depressive disorder has other treatment options.
+Think of medication as a single tool in a toolbox.
 One need not neglect this tool.
 Situations exist where medication becomes incredibly helpful.
-However, it ought not be the only tool in one’s toolbox.
+However, it ought not to be the only tool in one’s toolbox.
 Consider using treatment methods like these in conjunction with trazodone.

 Cognitive Behavioral Therapy